-Removing the optical drive
+Removing the optional optical drive

-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35. - 3.
-If applicable, remove the front bezel. - 4.
-Disconnect the power and data cables from the connectors on the optical drive. - NOTE: Ensure that you note the routing of the power and data cable on the side of the system and drive.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
+Remove the backplane cover. - 4.
+Remove the air shroud. - 5.
+Disconnect the power and data cables from the back of the drive.

+NOTE: Ensure that you note the routing of the power and data cable on the side of the system as you remove them from the system board and drive.
 Route these cables properly when you replace them to prevent them from being pinched or crimped.

 - 1. Press the release tab to release the optical drive. - 2.
-Slide the optical drive out of the system until it is out of the optical drive slot. - 3.
-If you are not adding a new optical drive, install the optical drive blank.
-The procedure to install the optical drive blank is the same as the optical drive.
+Slide the optical drive out of the system.

-Figure 110.
-Removing optical drive
+Figure 124.
+Removing the optional optical drive